Omar Ahmed Mohammed Abou Zaid

 Biography

 Museology was one of the main subjects that Omar taught.
-Each year, his students did field work on display and museum management, working with the Nubia Museum and Nile Museum in Aswan.
+Each year, his students conducted field work on display and museum management, working with the Nubia Museum and Nile Museum in Aswan.
 Omar has participated in excavations as a site supervisor, and was part of a 6 month training programme with the American Research Center in Cairo about site management.
 His recent areas of research have included a book on the Site Management Plan for Medinet Habu Temple; and articles about the relocation of Qurna people.

 In 2018, Omar produced a management plan for Nubian Museum on behalf of Aswan University Faculty, and from the request of the Ministry of Higher Education and Ministry of Antiquities.